ringcentral/ringcentral-demos-oauth/ruby-sinatra/README.md

 ## Overview

-This is a quick 3-legged OAuth demo that runs using Ruby and Sinatra.
+This is a quick 3-legged OAuth demo that runs using Ruby and Sinatra with the [RingCentral Ruby SDK](https://github.com/grokify/ringcentral-sdk-ruby) v1.2.1.

 ## Installation